-Judge erases photos of Delphi Murders trial jurors from confiscated cameras
+Judge erases photos of Delphi Murders jurors from confiscated cameras

 DELPHI, Ind.
 (WISH) — Two new orders shared for the first time Wednesday from the special judge in the Delphi Murders case addressed media covering the trial, and one order noted she’d erased photos of jurors taken outside the courthouse from confiscated cameras.